Jules Anglès: Bourbon Restoration

 After the Ministry of the General Police was dissolved in May 1814 by the first Bourbon Restoration, Anglès was assigned to the Council of State.

 He was made a Councillor of State on 17 March 1815.

-On 20 March 1815 he followed King Louis XVIII of France to Ghent, where he edited the Moniteur Royaliste.
+On 20 March 1815 he followed King Louis XVIII to Ghent, where he edited the Moniteur Royaliste.

 After the second restoration, on 22 August 1815 he was elected deputy for Hautes-Alpes.

 He was appointed Minister of State to the Privy Council on 19 September 1815.

 From 29 September 1815 to 19 December 1821 he was Prefect of Police.

 He replaced Élie, duc Decazes, at the prefecture of police and was replaced by Guy Delavau.

 Anglès died in his Chateau de Cornillon, Mably, Loire, on 16 January 1828, aged 49.